 The Statewide CASE Team reviewed several incremental measure costs (IMCs) reported by California Program Administrators in Workpapers published by the CPUC.
-The IMC reported in Workpaper PGECOHVC101, Revision 5 for Space Heating Boiler's, published by PG&E, was selected to represent the IMC of this proposed submeasure update (PG&E 2016).
+The IMC reported in Workpaper SWHC004 for Commercial Space Heating Boiler's was selected to represent the IMC of this proposed submeasure (CPUC 2020).
 This Workpaper is also used statewide in California to provide a basis for energy efficiency incentives and savings estimates.
 The IMC's used in this Workpaper were developed using the "2010-2012 WO017 Ex Ante Measure Cost Study Final Report" published in 2014 and submitted to the CPUC.

 The incremental first cost of this submeasure includes the increase in equipment and maintenance costs associated with a condensing boiler compared to a non-condensing boiler.
 Added equipment costs include larger or additional non-corrosive heat exchangers and condensate management systems to allow for recovery of additional thermal energy from the flue gas.
 The corrosion-resistant pipe and neutralization kit for the condensate is included in this IMC since both are required for condensing systems.
-The annual maintenance costs needed for the condensate neutralization kits are included in section 5.4.1.
+The annual maintenance costs needed for the condensate neutralization kits are included in Section 5.4.1.
 For new construction, there is no increase in labor costs as the mechanism for condensate disposal (generally discharging directly into the drainage system) and venting requirements can be incorporated in the building design.

 The baseline used to determine the IMC is a space heating boiler with a thermal efficiency of 80 percent representing equipment that is minimally compliant with federal appliance efficiency standards.
 Costs between products that are 80-82 percent efficient are similar.
-The measure selected within the CPUC Workpaper to represent a compliant boiler for the proposed standard is a condensing boiler greater than 2.5 MMBtu/h with a thermal efficiency of 94 percent.
+The measure selected within the CPUC Workpaper to represent a compliant boiler for the proposed standard is a condensing boiler between 0.3 and 2.5 million Btu/h with a thermal efficiency of 94 percent.
 Though this is above the proposed minimum system efficiency for this submeasure, this value is closer to the average thermal efficiency for condensing boilers in the AHRI database.
 The baseline and measure equipment details and corresponding cost data are found in Table 49 below.

-Table 49: Incremental Measure Equipment Cost for Gas Boilers Over 2.5 MMBtu/h
+Table 49: Incremental Measure Equipment Cost for Nonresidential Space Heating Boilers

-Equipment Type Cost Description Equipment Cost (\$/MBtu/h) Commercial Space Heating Water Boiler, > 2.5 MMBtu/h, ≥ 80% TE Standard Design \$12.60 Commercial Condensing Space Heating Water Boiler, > 2.5 MMBtu/h, ≥ 94% TE Proposed Design \$17.73 Incremental Measure Cost \$5.13
+Equipment Type Cost Description Equipment Cost (\$/MBtu/h) Commercial Space Heating Water Boiler, .3 million Btu/h - 2.5 million Btu/h, ≥ 80% TE Standard Design \$14.44 Commercial Space Heating Water Boiler, .3 million Btu/h - 2.5 million Btu/h, ≥ 94% TE Proposed Design \$20.32 Incremental Measure Cost \$5.88